syncfusion-content/xamarin-docs/Xamarin/Chat/Styles.md

 {% endtabs %}

-Run the application to render the following output.
+Executing the above code renders the following output.

 ![Xamarin Forms Chat suggestion](Styles_images/Suggestion.png)

 ## Send Button styling

-You can applies the styling for the send button elements by setting the various send button key and values in resource dictionary.
+You can style the send message button based on its state by setting values to the in-built keys of the send message button in resource dictionary.

 <table>
 <tr>